 Cover image sourced from WOWmalaysia

-Disclaimer: The writer of this opinion piece has no formal training in the discipline of dance and sports, but those who write, write, and those who don’t, well.
-Of course the writer could assure you that he is no stranger (and also no expert) to both named disciplines and to the term ‘discipline’ itself.
+Disclaimer: The writer of this opinion piece has no formal training in the discipline of dance or sports, but those who write, write, and those who don’t, well.
+The writer however assures that he is no stranger (and also no expert) to both the disciplines and to the term ‘discipline’ itself.
 But he sure knows how to write faithfully.
 Please read with an open mind.
-This piece was first published on Azam Arifin’s Facebook page.
+This is an *edited version of a piece that was first published on Azam Arifin’s Facebook page.

-The intention of this piece is to create discussions among the practitioners of dance, specifically those actively involved in competitions, be it as participants or organizers.
+The intention of this piece is to create discussion among the practitioners of dance, specifically those actively involved in competitions, be it as participants or organizers.

-To ensure that whatever I’m writing has some merit and ground, for the past six-years or so I’ve been frequented dance competitions as an audience member.
-Since the nature of performing arts requires the existence of the audience (the recipients of the arts), I believe whatever I’ve picked up throughout these years would benefit this art form.
+As a reassurance that whatever I’m writing has merit and some grounds, I should disclose that for the past six-years, I’ve been frequenting dance competitions as an audience member.
+Since the nature of performing arts requires the existence of the audience, I believe my observations throughout these years could offer some benefits.

-What can dance possibly could (or should) borrow from sports especially when it comes to competitions?
+What could dance possibly borrow from sports especially when it comes to competitions?

-Now, sports emerged first in its competitive form during the ancient Olympic Games in 776 BC.
+Now, sports first emerged in competitive form during the ancient Olympic Games in 776 BC.
 Anyone could join and compete.
 For dance, however, its competitive nature only emerged much later.

-What makes both disciplines similar is the fact that they emerged first as ritual rites and social activities.
-However, sports’ idea of “champion” or “winning” was preceded by the prehistoric era hunting — which was considered a sport.
-It was a measure of who was the better male.
+What makes both disciplines similar is the fact that they first began as ritualistic rites and social activities.
+However, the idea of “champion” or “winning” in sports was influenced by the prehistoric practice of hunting — which some also call a sport.
+This type of sporting was a measure of who the better male was.

-Dance on the other hand only remained as a ritual and reserved for social activities for communities.
-Its competitive nature only emerged when theatre houses began competing with each other to be coined as the best and profitable.
-Such a competition still exists.
+Dance on the other hand, remained a ritual and was reserved for social activities among communities.
+Its competitive nature emerged when theatre houses began competing with each other to be coined as the best and most profitable.
+Such competition exist to this day.

-As time passed, the existence of categories in sports then shaped how we formalized dance competitions to what they are now.
-In sports, those who participate in javelin throws won’t be competing with those participating in the 110m hurdles.
-Similarly, you don’t send a team performing Inang to compete in ballet competition.
+Over time, the existence of categories in sports shaped how we eventually formalized dance competitions into what they are today.
+In sports, those who participate in javelin throws won’t compete againsht those in the 110m hurdles.
+Similarly, you don’t send a team performing Inang to compete in with ballet.

-However, the categorization in dance is not always clear-cut.
-Yet, similar to sports, there’s one thing that dance has borrowed from its cousin and made the competition better: Rules and regulations.
+The categorization in dance, however, has not always been so clear-cut.
+One thing that dance has adopted from sports to make its competitions better: Rules and regulations.

-When you join a dance competition, the organizer will give a long list of rules and regulations, terms and conditions, the marking rubric etc. There’s also unwritten rules that accumulates from one competition to another based on the previous winnings which will affect how future participants will compete.
+When you join a dance competition, the organizer will give a long list of rules and regulations, terms and conditions, the marking rubric etc. There are also unwritten rules set precedence from one competition to another, affecting how future participants will compete.
 They all compete with one goal in mind: To win.

-There are a lot of rules more than what is stipulated and made clear by the organizers.
+Some rules are not clearly stipulated by the organizers.
 I believe the rules keep changing, affected by previous results of the same competition.
-This is and will be a continuous process of learning even for those who’ve been involved in various competitions for quite a long time.
+This is and will be a continuous process of learning even for those who have been involved in various competitions for quite a long time.

 The process is tiring, yes, but for me this is good.
 It shows that the dance practitioners don’t take their discipline lightly.
-It may get pening at one point and you may want to scream “can you all duduk and bincang and discuss and standardize everything” but I guess that’s the nature of competition.
-Even in sports, rules have changed, athletes adapted, added, abolished, new record set, etc. So, I guess, there won’t be one single reference for any dance competition category like Panduan Lengkap Tarian Rampaian Tradisional Melayu untuk Sekolah Menengah in the nearest future.
+It may get pening (confusing) at one point and you may want to scream “can you all duduk and bincang (sit and discuss) and standardize everything” but I guess that’s the nature of competition.
+Even in sports, rules changed and athletes adapted, added or abolished new records etc. So, I guess, there won’t be one single reference for any dance competition category like Panduan Lengkap Tarian Rampaian Tradisional Melayu untuk Sekolah Menengah in the nearest future.
 And even if they managed to make one holy bible for dance to be used in competitions, it will still be up for revision.

 To me, there are two other aspects that can be borrowed from sports and implemented in dance competitions.
-They are difficulty scoring and handicap.
+The difficulty in scoring and handicap.

-Difficulty scoring or simply difficulty score for me is a good start to revolutionize how a dance piece is to be judged in a competition.
-This score is considered as the ‘start score’ given to the participant based upon the — you guess it — the difficulty or the complicated-ness of the overall routine.
-It shows you how many points the whole ‘planned’ routine is worth.
-The higher the difficulty score, the more complex is the routine or set of movement incorporated into the overall performance.
+Difficulty score for me is a good start to revolutionize how a dance piece is to be judged in a competition.
+This score should be considered the ‘starting score’ given to the participant based upon the difficulty or the complicated-ness of the overall routine.
+It can show how many points the whole ‘planned’ routine is worth.
+The higher the difficulty score, the more complex the routine or set of movement.

 This scoring style is implemented in games like gymnastics and diving.
 In diving for example, each panel of judges will give a score between 0 (fail) to 10 (excellent) based on the executions made.
 The sum of these scores (after discarding the highest or lowest score, or the highest 2 and lowest 2 scores) will then be multiplied by the dive’s difficulty rating.
 This rating is set beforehand by either the same or different panel of judges based on the routine outline submitted by the participating team.
 If you plan to give a very complicated and daring routine you will require a higher multiplier.
 However, the catch is higher difficulty is exactly what it means; it will be more difficult for the contestants.
 If a dancer is unable to execute it perfectly, the dancer will have a higher risk in getting a lower execution score.